DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **Boundary routers**: they advertise routes that external hosts can use to reach internal hosts
 - **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2
 - **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control.
 802.11 📝wireless networking is an example of a network that employs CSMA/CA technologies.
 CSMA/CA attempts to avoid collisions by granting only a single permission to communicate at any given time.
 IEEE 802.11 wireless networks use Carrier-Sense Multiple Access with Collision Avoidance (CSMA/CA) to manage (technically avoid) collisions.
     - CSMA/CA is used in wireless networks.
 Collisions are avoided by having the host/wireless device select a random number and then transmit after counting to that number.
 This reduces the chance that two devices will transmit at the same time, thereby having the frames collide.
-Token passing is used by the token ring technology (IEEE 802.5).
-Collisions are avoided because there is a single token on the ring and a device/host cannot transmit unless it is in possession of that token.
 - **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission. 📝Ethernet networks employ the CSMA/CD technology.
 CSMA/CD responds to collisions by having each member of the collision domain wait for a short but random period of time before starting the process over.
 Ethernet (IEEE 802.3) uses Carrier-Sense Multiple Access with Collision Detection (CSMA/CD).
     - Carrier-Sense Multiple Access with Collision Detection (CSMA/CD) is a media access control method primarily in wired Ethernet technology for local area networking.
 It uses the following steps:
         - 🆎The client listens to the LAN media to determine if it's in use